10. Inequality Cycles (Plutocratic-Democratic Pendulum)

 See McCraw’s Prophet of Innovation (2010) for a detailed account of Schumpeter’s theories on how sufficiently rapid and powerful new technology waves spur new entrepreneurship, wealth turnover, and business extinction.
 When faced with sufficiently fast-changing and unfamiliar territory, wealthy investors and big firms cannot use cartels, collusion, and acquisitions to slow down innovation, and small firms grow more quickly to take market share.
 This dynamic is less true for high-capital industries, but as access to capital drops, with more crowdfunded, seed, angel, and venture capital available, even those industries open up to disruption as well.
 In our modern environment, the rush of new technologies can effectively stand in, at least for now, for the periodic political revolutions that used to be necessary to reverse the corruption and stagnation that comes with extreme plutocratic swings.

 Economic historian Walter Scheidel in The Great Leveller: Violence and the History of Inequality from the Stone Age, to the Twenty-First Century (2017), offers evidence that only rare and major system shocks, like pandemics, deeply economically damaging (“great”) depressions, mass warfare, and very powerful (and usually violent) social revolutions have caused reversals of inequality over the years.
 Creative economic destruction, and political reforms done within a plutocracy, often only slow inequality growth at best.
-Nevertheless, I would predict the emergence personal sims, in every democracy, will be a system shock sufficiently powerful to cause our next great internal reversal (“democratic” reset).
+Nevertheless, I would predict the emergence reasonably smart personal AIs, in every democracy by the 2030s, will be a system shock sufficiently powerful to cause our next great internal reversal (“democratic” reset).

 Furthermore, when we look outside of individual developing countries to the planet as a whole, we can see that increasing economic, technological, and cultural interdependence are increasingly taking us away from the violent and self-centered world that Sheidel aptly characterizes as our past.
 Because the size of the planet doesn’t get any larger, but our technological connectivity, interdependence, intelligence, and immunity continue to grow, we are rapidly moving toward a phase transition, where we are better described as one Global Superculture, and eventually Global Superorganism, rather than a collection of independent cultures.